ph-butze/wordle/README.md

 Target is to guess the 5 Letter word.
-* correct letters will be 'X'
+* correct letters will be GREEN
-* correct but misplaced letters will be '#'
+* correct but misplaced letters will be YELLOW
-* non existing letters will be '0'
+* non existing letters will have NO-COLOR

 ```
 e.g.